keviin0/UnityPerfetto/README.md

 1. Add your new `BenchmarkManager` script to any GameObject.
 2. Enable it as needed.
 3. When your game exits, open the generated `.pb` file in [Perfetto's UI](https://ui.perfetto.dev/#!/info) and profit! 💰
+4. (Optional) If you want a human readable version of your output, look into using [Perfetto's trace conversion tool](https://perfetto.dev/docs/quickstart/traceconv)

+---

 ### Full Example
 ```csharp